W-46ec/Huffman-Compression/README.md

 # Huffman Compression
-This program uses Huffman algorithm to compress / decompress files.
+A command-line file compression tool implemented in C++.
+It uses the Huffman algorithm to compress/decompress files.